cypherpunk-academy/2064/en/029_2064_A new task.md

 We do not know for sure.
 In any case, it went very badly wrong.
 In TRON and also in reality.
-Because the Five Star, that was not coming.
+Because the Five Star was not coming to save them.
 They were shot down shortly before.
 A few minutes before.
 We don't know why it was like that in reality ... in TRON we know it.